| author |

 I pray every night and have had some very important experiences about God's love through that.
 However, though Linda Wallheim and I share the

-or doctrine, I am an academic and I believe I see the culture rather keenly.
+Also, because I grew up very orthodox, I believe I see the culture rather keenly.
 I sometimes say that because of my years of atheism, I became a kind of

 anthropologist of Mormonism.
 Non-Mormons sometimes find this refreshing, as I tend to write about Mormonism neutrally, that is, without bearing testimony.